-Crystal Kiekel, Ed.D. is one of three Learning Assistance Project Coordinators for 3CSN.
-She is also a full time faculty member at Los Angeles Pierce College, where she teaches a Freshman Success Seminar, and directs the Center for Academic Success, which provides course embedded tutoring, general tutoring, workshops, and internships to currently enrolled students.
+Crystal Kiekel, Ed.D., Co-Coordinator of the Learning Assistance Project, is a full-time faculty member at Los Angeles Pierce College, where she teaches a Freshman Success Seminar, and directs the Center for Academic Success, which provides course-embedded tutoring, general tutoring, workshops, and internships to currently enrolled students.
 She also serves as the faculty coordinator for Achieving the Dream and the Basic Skills Initiative, as the co-chair of the Student Success Committee, and as member of the Los Angeles Community College District Student Success Initiative.
 Crystal earned a Master’s of Social Welfare (MSW) from UCLA with an emphasis on management and planning of nonprofit organizations, and a Doctorate of Education (Ed.D.) at Cal State Northridge with an emphasis on community college leadership and policy development.

 Regional Network Coordinators